pink88/Tuiss2HA/README.md

 # Tuiss2HA
-This adds support for Tuiss Smartview BLE blinds.
+This adds support for Tuiss Smartview blinds.
 These blinds use Bluetooth Low Energy and are controlled through a simple cover interface.
-This integration does not support RF control.
+This integration does not support RF control as used by the Tuiss remote control.

+For best results it is highly recommended to use [ESPHome Bluetooth Proxies](https://esphome.io/components/bluetooth_proxy.html) instead of and built in bluetooth adapter from Home Assitants own hardware or Raspberry Pi.

 ## Supported Tuiss Hardware Versions and Prerequisites ##
 The following hardware versions have been tested and confirmed as working, but other versions should be supported.

 - TS3000: has an external battery pack that must be connected to the blind before use via a cable.
 It is charged with a DC barrel plug.
-- TS5200: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
+- TS5200/TS5300: has a battery pack integrated with the blind housing and is charged via USB-C input on the bottom of the blind.
 Additionally, it has a button to the rear on the charge port allowing manual control of the blind.
 Supports variable movement speeds.
 - TS2600/TS2900/TS5001/TS5101: Roller blinds which support variable movement speeds.